 - 3.4 The Treasury Management Strategy comprises a Borrowing and an Investment Strategy.
-These set out the Council's policies for managing its borrowing and investments and for giving priority to the security and liquidity of investments. - 3.5 There are no major changes being proposed to the overall Treasury Management Strategy in 2012/2013 which maintains the careful and prudent approach adopted by the Council in previous years.
-Particular areas that inform the strategy include the extent of potential borrowing included in the Council's capital programme, the availability of borrowing, and the current and forecast world and UK economic position, in particular forecasts relating to interest rates and security of investments. - 3.6 The proposed Treasury Management Strategy Statement for 2012/2013 is set out in Appendix 3 and is based upon the views of the Executive Director of Commercial and Corporate Services, supplemented with market data, market information and leading market forecasts provided by the Council's treasury adviser, Sector Treasury Services. - 3.7 The strategy is subject to regular review to ensure compliance to the agreed treasury management strategy and that the strategy adapts to changing financial markets as appropriate.
-It is pleasing to note that the Council's current average rate of borrowing at 3.42% is low in comparison with other local authorities whilst the current rate earned on investments at 1.63% is higher than the benchmark rate.
-In addition debt rescheduling undertaken by the Council has achieved significant savings in interest charges and discounts and these interest savings have been secured for many years to come.
-Market conditions are also under constant review so that the Council can take a view on the optimum time to carry out further borrowing or debt rescheduling.
-This is reflected in the recent acquisition of a 50 year PWLB loan for £10m at a rate of 3.99%, where rates have been monitored daily and the council has taken advantage of a dip in the rates to access a loan that represents excellent value over the longer term.
+These set out the Authority's policies for managing its borrowing and investments and for giving priority to the security and liquidity of investments. - 3.5 There are no major changes being proposed to the overall Treasury Management Strategy in 2012/2013 which maintains the prudent approach adopted by the Authority in previous years.
+Particular areas that inform the strategy include the extent of potential borrowing included in the Authority's capital programme, the availability of borrowing, and the current and forecast world and UK economic position, in particular forecasts relating to interest rates and security of investments. - 3.6 The proposed Treasury Management Strategy Statement for 2012/2013 is set out in Appendix 3 and is based upon the views of the Finance Officer, supplemented with market data, market information and leading market forecasts provided by the Authority's treasury adviser, Sector Treasury Services. - 3.7 The strategy is subject to regular review to ensure compliance to the agreed treasury management strategy and that the strategy adapts to changing financial markets as appropriate.
+It is pleasing to note that the current average rate of borrowing at 3.42% is low in comparison with other local authorities whilst the current rate earned on investments is higher than the overall benchmark rate.
+In addition debt rescheduling undertaken by the lead authority, Sunderland City Council, has achieved significant savings in interest charges and discounts and these interest savings have been secured for many years to come.
+Market conditions are also under constant review so that the Authority can take a view on the optimum time to carry out further borrowing or debt rescheduling.